" Mango Worms in Dogs: Symptoms, Causes, and Treatments – Wild Earth

 Mango Worms in Dogs: Symptoms, Causes, and Treatments

 Just because mango worms aren't dangerous doesn’t mean they can be left untreated.
 Your dog’s skin will get terribly irritated, and you will end up with a distressed pet.
+Mango worms are rare in the United States, as the flies are usually found in Africa, but as society has grown increasingly mobile and international travel has become more common, mango worms can occasionally find their way into pets from outside of Africa.

-About the Mango Worm Parasite In Dogs
+About the Mango Worm Parasite in Dogs

 These parasites originally came from Africa.
 You may sometimes hear people call them mango flies, as they’re technically tropical blowflies.
-They want to live in your dog’s skin because they can eat that material.

 Mango worms get into your dog’s skin when they’re larvae.
 When they’re inside the skin, they consume that tissue to fuel their growth.
 That is why they’re parasites: they feed off your dog.